guilehm/pokemon-apps/README.md

-# Microservices with Pokemon API
+# Microservices using Pokemon API
 ![Screenshot from 2021-06-20 21-51-10](https://user-images.githubusercontent.com/33688752/122693771-acc80a00-d211-11eb-8058-012d4dc7816a.png)
 ## Required
 * Docker